Tanya Gold

 Tanya Gold (born 31 December 1973) is an English freelance journalist.

 Career

-Gold has written for British newspapers, including The New York Times The Guardian, the Daily Mail, The Independent, The Daily Telegraph, The Sunday Times, the Evening Standard, New Statesman and for The Spectator magazine.
+Gold has written for British newspapers, including The Guardian, the Daily Mail, The Independent, The Daily Telegraph, The Sunday Times, the Evening Standard, New Statesman, The Oldie, The Jewish Chronicle and for The Spectator magazine.
+She has also written for The New York Times.

-In 2009, she was commended in the Feature Writer of the Year category at the British Press Awards.
+In 2009, Gold was commended in the Feature Writer of the Year category at the British Press Awards.
 In 2010, she won Feature Writer of the Year at the British Press Awards and was also nominated for Columnist of the Year.